“The oak fought the wind and was broken; the willow bent when it must and survived.” – Robert Jordan, The Fires of Heaven

 We at Mass-ALA are honored to be a part of that spectrum of care as members of a synergistic web of support to stabilize and enhance the services and care provided to all involved in assisted living.
 We will continue to offer education and training opportunities to assisted living staff and to provide information on how to best care for ourselves and each other, as well.
 At our education events during the pandemic, we aim to devote part of each training to self-care, recognizing the importance of supporting those who provide care and support to residents.
 As we are all aware, battle fatigue is real and the pandemic has pushed many people to a point where the difficulties become too challenging to manage without additional support.

 Our calendar of events includes the following:

 - May 25 (Region 9 – South Shore & Region 10 – Cape and Islands)

 - July 13 (Region 1 – Far Western Massachusetts (Lenox, Pittsfield, etc) & Region 2 – Western Massachusetts (Springfield, Longmeadow)

 - October 12 (Region 3 – Central Mass – (Worcester, Leominster, etc.) Region 4 – MetroWest – (Framingham, Sudbury, etc.)

 We will continue to offer workshops that address self-care and ways to minimize the stress associated with providing care to the most vulnerable among us during the most difficult of times.
 Please check back on the Mass-ALA website often for additional information about upcoming virtual events that are currently being scheduled.

-As we plan our educational events for the coming year, please feel free to reach out to me at email@example.com with any thoughts or suggestions on how we might better meet your current and future training and education needs.
+As we conduct our educational events throughout 2021, please feel free to reach out to me at email@example.com with any thoughts or suggestions on how we might better meet your current and future training and education needs.